-Your grade will be based on your completion of six tests and class participation/bulletin board submissions.
-The tests can be accessed from within the lesson material or by selecting "Assignments" under "Activities".
-You will have the opportunity to engage in "class participation" by using the bulletin board tool to respond to the bulletin board assignments throughout the course.
-Participation in the bulletin board assignments will enhance your understanding of the reading material.
+Your grade will be based on your completion of six tests and six Bulletin Board Submissions.
+The tests can be accessed from within the lesson material, or by selecting ‘Assignments’ under Activities.
+Throughout the course, you will use the Bulletin Board tool to respond to reflection assignments which will enhance your understanding of the reading material.

-Your final grade will be calculated as follows:
+Your final grade will be figured as follows:

-- The six tests are 100 points each and comprise 70% of your grade
+- The six exams are 100 points each and comprise 80% of your grade.